arhantb/EDAI-AI/REQUIREMENT-AI.v01/README.md

 ## 🔌 API Reference

-### Endpoints
+### Core Endpoints

 #### `GET /health`
-Health check for the backend service.
+Health check for the backend service with performance metrics.

 #### `POST /process`
 Run the end-to-end pipeline over a directory of documents.